UPDATED 8th January 2021

-If you are permitted to travel for leisure, whether in or beyond your local area, we’d still ask you to consider the local communities you will be visiting and avoid locations that are likely to be crowded when choosing which location to explore.
+If you are permitted to travel for exercise, whether in or beyond your local area, we’d still ask you to consider the local communities you will be visiting and avoid locations that are likely to be crowded when choosing which location to explore.

 Most tourist destination websites have up-to-date information on the status of their car parks and facilities, and whether they are ‘open for visitors’.
 If in doubt, please get in touch via our contact page and we will do our best to advise you.

 Current guidelines where you live